pengpeng25/cyber-gov-risk-portfolio/public-key-cryptography-basics/README.md

 # Public Key Cryptography Basics

 This project documents my learning from the TryHackMe room **Public Key Cryptography Basics**.
-It focuses on how cryptography supports secure communication by providing **authentication, authenticity, integrity, and confidentiality**—core concepts for both real-world cybersecurity and the CompTIA Security+ exam.
+It focuses on how cryptography supports secure communication by providing **authentication, authenticity, integrity, and confidentiality**

----

-## Security Concepts Explained (Everyday Analogy)

-Consider a real-life scenario: meeting a business partner over coffee to discuss confidential plans.
+Consider a real-life scenario: communicating with your business partner over an online messaging platform, you need to be sure of the following:

-From a security perspective:

-- **Authentication**
-  You can see the person in front of you and confirm they are who they claim to be.

-- **Authenticity**
-  You know the words you hear are coming from your business partner, not someone else nearby.
+- **Authentication**: You want to be sure you communicate with the right person, not someone else pretending.

-- **Integrity**
-  You can be confident that the message is not altered while being communicated across the table.
+- **Authenticity**: You can verify that the information comes from the claimed source.

-- **Confidentiality**
-  By choosing a quiet seat and speaking softly, you prevent others from overhearing the conversation.

-These same principles are required in digital communication—but enforcing them online is much harder.

----

-## The Cybersecurity Challenge

-When communicating over a network, such as sending messages or accessing online services, several questions arise:

-- How can you be sure the other party is not impersonating someone else?
-- How can you confirm the message was not altered in transit?
-- How can you prevent unauthorized parties from eavesdropping?
+- **Integrity**: You must ensure that no one changes the data you exchange.

+- **Confidentiality**: You want to prevent an unauthorised party from eavesdropping on your conversations.

 To address these challenges, modern systems rely on **cryptography**.